harpreetsingh91/Linus/README.md

 #### Future scope:

 1. Since this is a basic working prototype, the foremost thing to do is provide performance improvements so that the application can be scaled.
+Also change structure to something that is closer to MVC pattern.

 2. Better way to represent song vectors.
 Instead of just binary vectors, use a range of values.